A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Speed Boost:** The Blur becomes **much** faster in his Super form!
 Use it to **BLAZE** through every stage at his **highest speeds**!

-- **Air Run:** When he's in Super, the dropdash gets replaced with the Air Run ability!
-Hover across landscapes and buildings as you enjoy the mesmerizing sights!
+- **Hover:** When he's in Super, the dropdash and the Hover ability unite!
+Double-jump and you'll hover in mid-air.
+Press Custom 1 while in mid-air to add a cool trail from behind.

+- **Hover Dash:** When Hovering, press Jump+Spin at the same time to receive a HUGE boost forward! (though it is kind of uncontrollable and you lose some rings upon doing it, not too many though).

 # Team Blur (Experimental)
 The 3 heroes join together along with one extra fellow and team up to the best of their abilities!